Buy our best-selling ebook: “The Ultimate How To Guide on Surviving Long Distance Love“. $14.99 for a limited time!

 Surprisingly, it does actually help when you consistently catch up with the person.
 Mike and I took our circumstances as a great opportunity to travel and met up with each other around the world.

-After meeting initially in August 2010, we went to Scotland for that Christmas and spent the New Year touring London, Amsterdam and Paris.
+After meeting initially in August 2010, we went to Scotland for that Christmas, and toured London, Amsterdam and Paris.
 He then came to Australia in April 2011 and spent a month with my friends and family before proposing!

-We spent two weeks in London in June of that year (where he proposed again, with a ring this time!), and he was back in Australia in October for our engagement party.
-I spent Christmas and New Years in America with him (where he proposed again…to be funny…on the big screen at Madison Square Gardens during a New York Rangers Game), and he moved to Australia on a 12 month work/travel visa in May of 2012.
+We spent two weeks in London in June of that year, and he was back in Australia in October for our engagement party.
+I spent Christmas and New Years in America with him, and he moved to Australia on a 12 month work/travel visa in May of 2012.

 We got married in Hawaii on Valentines day 2013 and settled in America.
 During our long distance relationship, we met on average every 3 or so months.